conan-io/conan-center-index/docs/faqs.md

 ## Can I remove an option from recipe

-No. Changing any option will result in a different package ID and may result a different behavior, the result can break users.
+No. Removing any option will result in a missing value, it can break any user who is using it.
 Instead, you should deprecate the option:

 * Add "deprecated" as option value